fikrirazzaq/AndroidArchitecture/README.md

 This project is built with kotlin.
 All data are collected from https://jsonplaceholder.typicode.com/.

 I am implementing modern architecture for Android App.
-This application contains features to retrieve all posts data and send new post.
+This application contains features to retrieve all posts data, view post detail & comments and send new post.
 I'm using [Kotlin Udacity] and [rifqimfahmi]'s repository as reference.
 I am using [git-karma] for commit message conventions.
 There are still room for improvements, so I'm open for any feedback.
 Sharing with one another helps us all grow and learn. ✌️